Code-Institute-Submissions/teeinthesun/README.md

 # [Tee in the Sun](https://charlotteskinner90.github.io/teeinthesun/) - a Golfing holiday home rental website

 The purpose of this website is to advertise a holiday townhouse for rental on a golf resort in Spain.
-I have created this website to demonstrate the skills I have obtained from Stream One of the Full Stack Web Developer course
+The site details the accomodation available, the resort facilities and offers an easy way to book their holiday.
+Tee in the Sun is easy for the user to navigate around with the navigation bar and has several aesthetic features which improve user experience.
+I have created this website to demonstrate the skills I have obtained from Stream One of the Full Stack Web Developer course.

 ## UX